The Wrong Fuel: Three Misfuelling Accidents

 Total have issued a useful guide on avoiding errors in fuelling.
 It includes a number of deliberate steps to trap any human errors or misunderstandings consistent with our past article: Professor James Reason’s 12 Principles of Error Management

 According to one refuelling company there are globally around 250,000 aircraft refuellings every day (100,000 commercial aircraft and 250.000 GA aircraft).
-This accident illustrates that the controls, while highly effective, can be breached, especially if their is a degree of confirmation bias.
+This accident illustrates that the controls, while highly effective, can be breached, especially if there is a degree of confirmation bias.